 Here also is displayed short function information and other temporary information.

-To enter some often used macro commands, you can use dialogs from the floating toolbar.
-If the toolbar is unavailable, click the "Check extensions" button in Options and follow instructions.
-Currently, you can use the dialogs only to enter commands, but not to edit.
+To enter some often used macro commands, you can use dialogs from the code toolbar.
+The dialogs can be used only to create new code, but not to edit existing code.

 Dialogs are available only for some commands.
 Actually there are thousands of commands and functions, although many of them can be useful only for programmers.
 You can find other commands in QM Help, or in popup lists, or using the "Find help, functions, tools" field, or on the Internet.